Verification procedure

 Pest control:

-• Control of the pest control folder; pay attention to the floor map, resources, identification resources, and bait boxes; safety data sheets and frequencies.
+• Control of the pest control folder; pay attention to the floor map, resources, identification resources, and bait boxes; safety sheets and frequencies.

 • Trend analysis of prevalent pests.